jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

 ### Stored Procedures
 ---
-The basic sytax for a store procedure is given below.
+The basic syntax for a store procedure is given below.
 Note the use of `DELIMITER`.
 This is needed to change from the default (semi-colon), to something else because semi-colons are used within the procedure.
 Procedures are called using the `CALL` command.

 ```sql
 USE [database];  # database is the name of the database you want to use